rmander-89/breezy-hubspot-sa-poc/README.md

 # HubSpot Integration Backend - Breezy Technical Assessment
 # **A. Setup Instructions**

+### Branch structure

+All work for this technical assessment was completed on the branch:

+`claude/setup-hubspot-contacts-api-01J9M7UsVoxBcGwVABm7SFAa`

+This branch contains the full solution, including:
+- frontend code
+- backend code
+- AI feature
+- ERD and full data architecture
+- final README

+Please review and run the project from this branch.

 ## **1. Clone the Repository**
 Clone the project and navigate into the folder: